xtreme3d/xtreme3d/bindings/python/README.md

 Xtreme3D for Python
 ===================
 This is a Python binding for [Xtreme3D engine](https://github.com/xtreme3d/xtreme3d).
 It is compatible and tested with Python 2.7 (only 32-bit!).
-Python 3.x support is not guaranteed.
+Python 3.x is not supported.

 The demo uses PySDL2 to create a window and handle user input.